bhontz/ThunkableIdeaExchange/README.md

 placeholders as shown was easier (*cough* lazy) as it avoids adding the conditional logic to the code required for first time usage.
-Once you have added a user and some slides, you can manually delete the placeholder branches using Firebase's console.
+Once you have added a user and some slides, you can manually delete the placeholder branches using Firebase's Console.

 #### Creating the Firebase database and linking it to Thunkable

-Thunkable's instructions for this process are quite good and here I'll simply [point you to those here](https://docs.thunkable.com/realtime-db).
+Thunkable's instructions for this process are quite good and I'll simply [point you to those here](https://docs.thunkable.com/realtime-db).
 Within the Firebase console, be sure that you have Enabled Email/Password as the only Authentication Sign-In method, and that your Realtime database Rules are set